Exhilarating hiking through ‘Europe’s Grand Canyon’

 Distance: 14 km | Ascent: 900 m | Descent: 800 m | 6 hrs approx.

 Morning transfer included to take you to the start of your walk in La Maline.
+That is because the Blanc-Martel Trail is easiest walked in that direction, finishing back at Point Sublime.

 Overnight: Point Sublime (dinner included).*